k-niak/website-arch/content/project/bakeoff/index.md

 ---
-title: "Bakeoff"
+title: "Commercial"
-subtitle: "An R Package"
+#subtitle: "An R Package"
-excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
+#excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address saved in the form front matter."
-date: 2019-07-01
+#date: 2019-07-01
-author: "Eric Anderson"
+#author: "Eric Anderson"
 draft: false
 tags:
   - hugo-site